khanshoaib3/minecraft-access/doc/FEATURES.md

 You can lock onto the closest target with a key, then your camera will follow the target as it moves, so you can approach it more easily.
 For example when you want to mine an ore, capture an animal or fight a monster.

+Note that:

+* The mod will continue locking on the position where the eye of ender disappears (if you enabled "Auto Lock on to Eye of Ender when Used" config).
+* The mod will automatically stop locking on ladders if you are very close to them, so you can directly climb the ladder without manually pressing unlock key.

 See also: [Configuration](/doc/CONFIG.md#entitiesblocks-locking), [Keybindings](/doc/KEYBINDINGS.md#point-of-interest)

 ### POI Marking